I never liked rice as a kid. Weird, right? Rice is a pretty non-threatening food. And it’s not even green.

 If you’ve ever made chicken broth from scratch, you know how great it is, but seriously — store-bought broth is just fine here.

-Making your own is super easy.
-I have a stovetop version here: Easy Homemade Chicken Stock.
-You can also use your Instant Pot to make chicken broth.
-I have a recipe for it in my Instant Pot cookbook, but I intend to post that here as well.
+It’s easy to use your Instant Pot to make chicken broth.
+I have a recipe for it in my Instant Pot cookbook, too.

 I like how the rice has these brownish bits around the edges from the chicken broth dregs.
 And you can see the lime zest accumulated there, too.
 It’s funny how it does that.